MassTransit/MassTransit/doc/source/overview/routing.rst

 RabbitMQ Routing Conventionns
 '''''''''''''''''''''''''''''

-As we were building in the RabbitMQ support we have tried to follow the best practices for RabbitMQ at the time.
-Also since C# is a strongly typed language we have tried to make the most of that as well.
+As we were building in the RabbitMQ support into MassTransit, we tried to follow the best practices for RabbitMQ at the time.
+Also, since C# is a strongly typed language, we have tried to make the most of that as well.
 MassTransit follows a routing scheme that is based on the type of the message.
 All messages published in MassTransit are routed by the Message Type.
 In our case the Message Type is going to be the .Net type of the message class.

 Another goal was leveraging RabbitMQ for as much of the routing logic possible.
-With MSMQ we had to manage the routing logic ourselves and that added quite a bit of code to the project but with RabbitMQ's advanced routing features we hoped we could excise that piece of the system.
+With MSMQ we had to manage the routing logic ourselves and that added quite a bit of code to the project.
+But with RabbitMQ's advanced routing features we hoped we could excise that piece of the system.

-To acheive that we devised a routing system that leaned on RabbitMQ's concepts of bindings and exchanges.
+To achieve that we devised a routing system that leaned on RabbitMQ's concepts of bindings and exchanges.
 By doing so the routing logic has been completely moved to RabbitMQ, which has lead to us also working well with RabbitMQ's clustering support giving us more HA scenarios as well.

-Lets see the story of the following message classes
+Let's see the story of the following message classes

 .. sourcecode:: csharp